Automattic/Edit-Flow/readme.txt

 == Changelog ==

+= 0.7.3 (Jul.
+3, 2012) =
+* Bug fix: Support PHP 5.2.x by removing the anonymous function we mistakenly added

 = 0.7.2 (Jul.
 3, 2012) =
 * Users without the 'publish_posts' capability can now use and change custom statuses.
 Props [Daniel Chesterton](https://github.com/dchesterton)
 * Support for trashing posts from the calendar.
 Thanks [Dan York](https://github.com/danyork) for the idea and a bit of code